Work Experience Process

 When seeking your own work experience, it is important to take the following criteria into account:

-• The work experience job description aligns clearly with your program of study
+• The work experience job description aligns clearly with your program of study.
+You should consult with your faculty prior to applying on any position.

 Numerous employers frequently post work experience opportunities on NSCC’s Student & Graduate Employment Site, which you are encouraged to monitor regularly for new positions.